romanspb80/evpn-for-ovn/README.md

 IP addresses of virtual machines are represented in vagrant/Vagrantfile.
 Login/Password: vagrant/vagrant

+Also it is necessary to add "192.168.10.20  evpn-api.domain-x.com" to /etc/hosts where from will be done requests.

+## Usage Example

 # Further development
 1. Separate function "BGP Speaker" from **evpn-agent.py** and develop new application.